-Welcome to the Wesley J. Howe School of Technology Management at Stevens Institute of Technology
+Welcome to the School of Business at Stevens Institute of Technology

 About Dean Gregory Prastacos

-Gregory Prastacos was named dean of the Howe School of Technology Management in February 2012.
+Gregory Prastacos has been dean of the School of Business at Stevens since February 2012.
+Under his leadership, the school has evolved from a narrowly focused school of technology management to an AACSB-accredited business school within a leading technology university.
 Before joining Stevens, he was professor and rector at the Athens University of Economics and Business.
 During his more than 30 years at AUEB, he was a powerful agent of change, advocating for academic excellence and continuously launching innovative and impactful curricula and research programs.

 As rector of AUEB, he led a major international expansion, significantly enriched the university’s academic programs, improved the finances of the university and initiated new corporate social responsibility activities.
 His other major accomplishments included the founding of AUEB’s MBA International Program, which is ranked among the top MBA programs worldwide; the founding of AUEB’s Management Sciences Laboratory, which is considered a leading European research center; the founding of the Athens Business Confucius Institute, which is a major cultural link with China; and the founding of AUEB’s International Entrepreneurship Chair, which is one of only 60 chairs sponsored by the Indian government internationally to promote relations with India.